 - Food charges – 350 INR per person per meal in Bijrani.
 400 INR per person per meal in Dhikala

-The vehicle/Jeep charges per safari (4 hours) for various zones for day visit and night stays are (as per 2017-18).
+The vehicle/Jeep charges per safari (4 hours) for various zones for a day visit and night stays are (as per 2017-18).
 You can refer to the list of Govt approved gypsy vehicles and their phone numbers.

 |Zone||Day visit||1 night||2 nights||3 nights|